Back to all guides

 4. Leave one side open.

-5. Slide in a small note, tag, ticket, or photo so a little edge peeks out.
+5. Slide in a small note, tag, ticket, or photo print so a little edge peeks out.

-A good pocket is usually smaller than you think.
+A working pocket is usually smaller than the scrap wants to be.

 Small planner or memo page